dwallet-labs/dwallet-network/docs/docs/developers-guide/getting-started/examples/broadcast-bitcoin-tx.md

 ## Broadcast the signed Transaction

 After we got the transaction hex, we can broadcast it to the Bitcoin Testnet.
-Again, we will do it using the BlockStream API.
+Again, we will do it using the Blockstream API.
 ```typescript
 // Broadcast the transaction
 const broadcastUrl = `https://blockstream.info/testnet/api/tx`;